justingielen/TheLab/README.md

 - **Athletes**: Participate in personalized training sessions with successful players and coaches, sign up for group events, and practice with expertly designed drills, receiving expert feedback.
 - **Coaches**: Share knowledge through in-person or remote events, as well as instructive video content, and review athlete performance to provide valuable feedback.

-and offer key features like:
+**Key Features:**

-- **Profiles & Accounts**: Athletes can upgrade to Coach status upon verification of their experience.
-Profiles with Coach-verified accounts can also create Business Accounts
+- **Profiles & Accounts**: Athletes can upgrade to Coach status upon verification of their experience (college-minimum).
+Coach-verified accounts can also create Business Accounts.
-- **Packages & Events**: Coaches create training packages that Athletes purchase (e.g., $80/hr private training) and subsequently schedule one or events with the coach, either 1-on-1 or as a group.
-Alternatively, coaches can simply create an Event and the athlete(s) can sign up directly!
+- **Packages & Events**: Coaches create training packages that Athletes purchase (e.g., $80/hr private training) and subsequently schedule one-on-one sessions or group events.
+Alternatively, coaches can simply create an Event, and athletes can sign up directly!
-- **Drills & Reviews**: Athletes practice drills shared by coaches, and optionally submit performance videos for manual review—laying the groundwork for future AI automation (of the drill review process).
+- **Drills & Reviews**: Athletes practice drills shared by coaches and optionally submit performance videos for manual review—laying the groundwork for future AI automation (of the drill review process).

 ---

 ## 🌟 Features in Progress

 ### Current:
-- Basic profile creation and upgrades (Athlete → Coach).
+- Basic profile creation and account upgrades (Athlete → Coach) and additions (Business).
-- Creation and management of packages, events and calendars.
+- Creation and management of packages and events.
+- Searching for and viewing coach accounts.
 - Athlete interaction with packages (purchasing and requesting an event) and events (signing up).
-- Coach interaction with their own packages (creation, editing, tailoring, )

 ### Coming Soon:
+- Calendaring for Coaches and Athletes.
+- Location scheduling portal (for event creation, integrating location availability data).
+- Networking (Friends, Parent/Child, Boss/Worker, Teams).

+### Looking Ahead:
+- Skill-tagged instructional video content posted by Coaches on the platform.
-- Drill Library for athletes to save and practice activities.
+- Drill Library for athletes to save their favorite practice activities.
 - Video-based drill reviews by coaches.
 - AI-driven feedback and analysis to automate and enhance drill reviews.